EigenPro/EigenPro3/README.md

 - CUDA >= 11.6

 ## Demo on CIFAR-10 dataset
-Set an environment variable `DATA_DIR='/path/to/dataset/'` where the file `cifar-10-batches-py` can be found.
-Otherwise download the data using
+Set an environment variable `DATA_DIR='/path/to/dataset/'` where `cifar-10-batches-py` can be downloaded.
 ### Downloading Data
 ```python
 from torchvision.datasets import CIFAR10